SchoolOfFreelancing/Freelancing-On-Linux/README.md

 Let's Build Your Successful Freelance Career in Linux System Administration Together!

-If you are looking for success on the most prominent freelance marketplaces?
-[Join this training](https://forms.gle/hkyz9uR2Z8WVPUPH7) 🚀

 ## Guaranteed Minimum Income (GMI) Based On Two Conditions
 1) You need to purchase the necessary bids/connects on the freelance marketplace to apply jobs.
 2) Need to attend all training regularly and don't leave training due to personal issue or any technical glitches.